-The Display and Adjacent Markets segment is comprised of products for manufacturing liquid crystal displays (LCDs), organic light-emitting diodes (OLEDs), and other display technologies for TVs, monitors, laptops, personal computers (PCs), electronic tablets, smart phones, and other consumer-oriented devices.
+The Display and Adjacent Markets segment is comprised primarily of products for manufacturing liquid crystal displays (LCDs), organic light-emitting diodes (OLEDs), and other display technologies for TVs, monitors, laptops, personal computers (PCs), electronic tablets, smart phones, and other consumer-oriented devices.
 While similarities exist between the technologies utilized in semiconductor and display fabrication, the most significant differences are in the size and composition of the substrate.
 Substrates used to manufacture display panels and other devices are typically glass, although newer flexible materials are entering the market.
-Display and Adjacent Markets industry growth depends primarily on consumer demand for increasingly larger and more advanced TVs and high-resolution displays for mobile devices as well as new form factors, including thin, light, curved and flexible displays, and new applications such as augmented and virtual reality.
+Display and Adjacent Markets segment growth depends primarily on consumer demand for increasingly larger and more advanced TVs and high-resolution displays for mobile devices as well as new form factors, including thin, light, curved and flexible displays, and new applications such as augmented and virtual reality.
+In addition to display applications, the segment's Chemical Vapor Deposition (CVD) technology is used to manufacture solar energy cells.
 The Display and Adjacent Markets segment offers a variety of technologies and products, including:

-Display and Adjacent Markets Technologies

-Array Test

-LCD display substrates are inspected at many stages of production to maximize yield, minimize scrap, optimize equipment utilization, and monitor manufacturing processes.
+Display and Adjacent Markets Technologies Product(s) Array Test Electron Beam Array LCD display substrates are inspected at many stages of production to maximize yield, minimize scrap, optimize equipment utilization, and monitor manufacturing processes.
 At the completion of the array stage, the performance of the millions of individual pixels on each display is tested.

-Defect Review

-Defects are identified during inspection steps and reviewed by a scanning electron microscope and other analyses to determine defect root cause and composition.

-Chemical Vapor Deposition (CVD)

-During CVD processing, gases containing atoms or molecules are introduced into the process chamber.
+Tester Defect Review Electron Beam Review Defects are identified during inspection steps and reviewed by a scanning electron microscope and other analyses to determine defect root cause and composition.
+(EBR) Chemical Vapor Deposition (CVD) AKT PECVD Systems During CVD processing, gases containing atoms or molecules are introduced into the process chamber.
 The gases form reactive radicals or ions, which undergo chemical reactions to form thin films on the heated substrate.

-Physical Vapor Deposition (PVD)

-AKT Aristo and PiVot Systems

-PVD is used to deposit high quality films of metals, alloys, transparent conductors and semiconductors.
-In Display, these films are used for contact, interconnect, transparent electrodes and transistor materials in TFT-LCD and OLED display backplanes, as well
+Physical Vapor Deposition (PVD) AKT Aristo and PiVot PVD is used to deposit high quality films of metals, alloys, transparent conductors and semiconductors.
+In Display, these films are used for contact, interconnect, transparent electrodes and transistor materials in TFT-LCD and OLED display backplanes, as well as for transparent electrodes in color filters and touch panels.
+Systems